McDoom51/AutoFaceIT/README.md

 AutoFaceIT provides an automated solution to streamline the process of launching CSGO with FaceIT Anti-Cheat, enhancing the convenience and user experience for players.

-The script designed to automate the launching of Counter-Strike: Global Offensive (CSGO) with FaceIT Anti-Cheat.
+The script designed to automate the launching of CSGO with FaceIT Anti-Cheat.
 It ensures that CSGO is closed, launches FaceIT Anti-Cheat if it is not already running, and then launches CSGO again.
 The script is continuously monitors the CSGO and FaceIT Anti-Cheat processes to maintain the desired state.

 The script will run as a system service.
 This is to ensure that the script will automatically launch when the computer is turned on, so you don't need to worry about it.